bhumijainn/Project_1/README.md

 - Get current weather information for a specified location
 - Use geolocation to get current weather information for the user's current location
 - Choose between manual location entry and famous cities
+- ## Skills Gained 🤓

+Through this project, I gained experience in web development and working with APIs.
+I also improved my skills in Python programming and using FastAPI.